lahsivjar/Assignments/README.md

-A collection of all my assignments which I did some semesters ago.
+Some assignments which I did during my semester.